Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Construction of (Near-)Optimal Min-Tradeoff Functions

 is defined as the conditional entropy of the state obtained by applying the map $\wt\cM_i \otimes \id_R$ to the state $\rho_{QR}$ which is a purification of $\rho_Q$, and the constraints come from the POVM elements $M_x := \sum_{s,p:t(s,p) = x} M_{sp}$ associated to the map $\Tr_{S_iP_i} \circ \wt \cM_{i}$.
 Here we use register $R$ to refer to Eve's register in a single round as depicted in \Cref{fig:EATProcess}.
-The objective function can be written in terms of these POVM elements as \Cref{prop:conditional_entropy_form} shows.
+The objective function can be written in terms of these POVM elements and without needing to optimize over the $R$ register directly as \Cref{prop:conditional_entropy_form} shows.